Active case

 Paraquat harms

-Ingestion and inhalation of and possibly skin exposure to paraquat can lead to some serious health effects.
-Some of the symptoms of paraquat poisoning include:
+Paraquat ingestion and inhalation, along with skin exposure to paraquat, can lead to some serious health effects.
+Symptoms of paraquat poisoning include:

-- Effects of small to medium amounts ingested: Within several days to several weeks, heart failure, kidney failure, liver failure and lung scarring will occur.
+• Effects of small to medium amounts ingested: Within several days to several weeks, heart failure, kidney failure, liver failure and lung scarring

 Paraquat pesticide lawsuit updates